Burton L. French: Congress

 French was first elected to Congress in 1902 at age 27 and won his last election in 1930.
 He was originally elected as the sole at-large member from Idaho, representing the entire state.
 Idaho gained a second seat for the 1912 election and both seats were at-large through the 1916 election.
 Beginning with the 1918 election, French represented the state's First Congressional District, with the term commencing in March 1919.

 Election results

 Source:^ Incumbent when he won seat with new designation in 1912 and 1918.

-Death
+Death and burial

 French died in Ohio in 1954 after a year's battle with leukemia.
 He had been a professor at Miami University in Oxford, Ohio, from 1935 to 1947, when he retired.
 His wife had died of an extended illness twenty years earlier in 1934 in Moscow and both are buried at Moscow Cemetery east of the city, with their infant daughter (1908).